symlynX/secure-email/README.md

 Third, developers of web-based secure email face an additional challenge when dealing with offline data or data caching.
 Modern HTML5 apps typically store a lot of data locally on the user's device using the localStorage facility.
 Currently, however, no browser stores this encrypted.
 A secure web-based email application must either choose to not support any local storage, or develop a scheme for individually encrypting each object put in localStorage, a process which is very inefficient.
 Even storing keys temporarily in short lived session storage is problematic, since these can be easily read from disk later.

+Some of the new mail systems avoid all of the problems above by offering their web interface over a little web server installed on the same computer or device the web browser is running on.
+In that case all the sensitive data can stay on the native application even if the user interface seems to be a web site.

 <a name="mega"></a>Mega
 -----------------------------------------------------------